cesarmart929/bank-customer-churn/README.md

 Customer Segmentation--

   Based on earlier findings, we learned that Germans, on average, have significantly larger account balances than their French and Spanish counterparts.
 To further investigate this pattern, it would be useful to know whether this relationship holds even in the bank's younger customers.
 In fact, from the bank's under-30 customers, Germans are far more likely to have account balances of €90,000 or greater.
 86% of under-30 Germans have account balances of €90,000 or greater while only 40% of their French and Spanish counterparts have the same, respectively.

+  Another interesting pattern emerges when looking at under-30 customers by geography.
+Both French and Spanish customers age 30 or under have, on average, account balances of approxiamtely €59,000, yet Spanish customers from the same cohort are churning at nearly double the rate of their French counterparts.
+It remains to be seen what accounts for this difference when it has already been determined that the opportunity cost of more in interest on larger account balances cannot be a determining factor.

 https://mavenanalytics.io/data-playground?page=2&pageSize=5 (5th dataset from the top entitled "Bank Customer Churn")